Williams-Sonoma, Inc. (NYSE:WSM) Shares Bought by TFG Advisers LLC

-TFG Advisers LLC raised its position in Williams-Sonoma, Inc. (NYSE:WSM – Get Rating) by 7.8% in the 4th quarter, according to its most recent filing with the SEC.
-The firm owned 2,216 shares of the specialty retailer’s stock after acquiring an additional 161 shares during the period.
-TFG Advisers LLC’s holdings in Williams-Sonoma were worth $255,000 at the end of the most recent reporting period.
+TFG Advisers LLC grew its stake in shares of Williams-Sonoma, Inc. (NYSE:WSM – Get Rating) by 7.8% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 2,216 shares of the specialty retailer’s stock after buying an additional 161 shares during the period.
+TFG Advisers LLC’s holdings in Williams-Sonoma were worth $255,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Whittier Trust Co. boosted its holdings in Williams-Sonoma by 210.0% in the 4th quarter.
-Whittier Trust Co. now owns 310 shares of the specialty retailer’s stock valued at $36,000 after purchasing an additional 210 shares in the last quarter.
+A number of other institutional investors and hedge funds have also made changes to their positions in WSM.
+Whittier Trust Co. grew its position in Williams-Sonoma by 210.0% during the fourth quarter.
+Whittier Trust Co. now owns 310 shares of the specialty retailer’s stock valued at $36,000 after acquiring an additional 210 shares during the period.
 Private Trust Co.
-NA purchased a new stake in Williams-Sonoma during the second quarter worth about $41,000.
-IFP Advisors Inc grew its position in Williams-Sonoma by 44.7% during the third quarter.
-IFP Advisors Inc now owns 812 shares of the specialty retailer’s stock worth $47,000 after buying an additional 251 shares during the period.
-Kistler Tiffany Companies LLC acquired a new position in Williams-Sonoma during the fourth quarter worth about $47,000.
-Finally, Tobam purchased a new position in Williams-Sonoma in the third quarter valued at about $54,000.
-Hedge funds and other institutional investors own 99.49% of the company’s stock.
+NA purchased a new position in Williams-Sonoma in the second quarter valued at approximately $41,000.
+IFP Advisors Inc lifted its position in Williams-Sonoma by 44.7% during the third quarter.
+IFP Advisors Inc now owns 812 shares of the specialty retailer’s stock valued at $47,000 after buying an additional 251 shares in the last quarter.
+Kistler Tiffany Companies LLC purchased a new stake in Williams-Sonoma during the fourth quarter worth approximately $47,000.
+Finally, Tobam acquired a new stake in shares of Williams-Sonoma in the third quarter worth $54,000.
+99.49% of the stock is currently owned by institutional investors and hedge funds.

 Analyst Ratings Changes

-A number of equities research analysts recently weighed in on the company.
-Royal Bank of Canada lowered their price target on Williams-Sonoma from $151.00 to $143.00 and set an “outperform” rating on the stock in a report on Friday, March 17th.
-Guggenheim reaffirmed a “neutral” rating on shares of Williams-Sonoma in a research note on Tuesday, March 21st.
-Wedbush boosted their price objective on shares of Williams-Sonoma from $110.00 to $115.00 and gave the stock a “neutral” rating in a research report on Thursday, March 9th.
-Bank of America dropped their target price on shares of Williams-Sonoma from $114.00 to $108.00 in a report on Friday, March 17th.
-Finally, Telsey Advisory Group reduced their price target on shares of Williams-Sonoma from $155.00 to $142.00 and set an “outperform” rating on the stock in a report on Tuesday, March 14th.
-Five investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, Williams-Sonoma currently has a consensus rating of “Hold” and an average target price of $127.47.
+Several equities analysts recently weighed in on WSM shares.
+Bank of America reduced their target price on shares of Williams-Sonoma from $114.00 to $108.00 in a report on Friday, March 17th.
+Royal Bank of Canada lowered their target price on Williams-Sonoma from $151.00 to $143.00 and set an “outperform” rating for the company in a research note on Friday, March 17th.
+Telsey Advisory Group reduced their price target on Williams-Sonoma from $155.00 to $142.00 and set an “outperform” rating on the stock in a research report on Tuesday, March 14th.
+Guggenheim reaffirmed a “neutral” rating on shares of Williams-Sonoma in a research report on Tuesday, March 21st.
+Finally, Wedbush upped their target price on shares of Williams-Sonoma from $110.00 to $115.00 and gave the company a “neutral” rating in a research note on Thursday, March 9th.
+Five equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $127.47.

-Williams-Sonoma (NYSE:WSM – Get Rating) last released its earnings results on Thursday, March 16th.
-The specialty retailer reported $5.50 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $5.41 by $0.09.
-Williams-Sonoma had a net margin of 13.00% and a return on equity of 80.17%.
-The firm had revenue of $2.45 billion during the quarter, compared to the consensus estimate of $2.60 billion.
-During the same period in the previous year, the firm earned $5.42 earnings per share.
-Williams-Sonoma’s revenue was down 1.9% compared to the same quarter last year.
-As a group, research analysts forecast that Williams-Sonoma, Inc. will post 13.52 earnings per share for the current fiscal year.
+Williams-Sonoma (NYSE:WSM – Get Rating) last announced its quarterly earnings data on Thursday, March 16th.
+The specialty retailer reported $5.50 earnings per share (EPS) for the quarter, topping the consensus estimate of $5.41 by $0.09.
+Williams-Sonoma had a return on equity of 80.17% and a net margin of 13.00%.
+The firm had revenue of $2.45 billion for the quarter, compared to analysts’ expectations of $2.60 billion.
+During the same period last year, the business posted $5.42 earnings per share.
+The firm’s revenue for the quarter was down 1.9% on a year-over-year basis.
+On average, analysts anticipate that Williams-Sonoma, Inc. will post 13.52 EPS for the current year.

 Williams-Sonoma Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, May 26th.
-Investors of record on Friday, April 21st will be issued a $0.90 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, May 26th.
+Stockholders of record on Friday, April 21st will be issued a $0.90 dividend.
 The ex-dividend date of this dividend is Thursday, April 20th.
-This represents a $3.60 dividend on an annualized basis and a yield of 3.04%.
-This is a boost from Williams-Sonoma’s previous quarterly dividend of $0.78.
-Williams-Sonoma’s dividend payout ratio (DPR) is presently 19.06%.
+This is a positive change from Williams-Sonoma’s previous quarterly dividend of $0.78.
+This represents a $3.60 annualized dividend and a dividend yield of 3.04%.
+Williams-Sonoma’s payout ratio is 19.06%.

 About Williams-Sonoma